Harv’s Air student rules

-30. Upon termination or withdrawl, the student is entitled to a refund as follows:
+29. Upon termination or withdrawal, the student is entitled to a refund as follows:

--After enrollment, once flight training has commenced, all refunds are given on a pro-rate hourly basis of course completion.
+-After enrollment, once flight training has commenced, all refunds are given on an hourly basis.
 In other words, as long as all charges are paid in full through the last date of attendance, for services rendered or supplies purchased, etc., any remaining balance will be refunded to the student.

 -Books and supplies may not be returned for a refund.
 Audio-visual fees are non-refundable.

--Upon the schools receipt of a Request of Refund, all monies due shall be forwarded within thirty (30) days.
+-Upon the receipt of a request of refund, all monies due shall be forwarded within thirty (30) days.

-31. Flight Plans must be closed upon arrival at intended destination (Steinbach South/St Andrews or otherwise).
+30. Flight Plans must be closed upon arrival at the intended destination (Steinbach South/St Andrews or otherwise).
 If a flight plan is not closed, there will be a charge of $100.
 If the flight plan is not closed and it is after midnight, the charge will be $500.

 Long Cross Countries Policy

-• Cross-countries over 3 hours and overnight cross counties must be approved by Harv or Adam before bookings made.
+• Cross-countries over 3 hours and overnight cross countries must be approved by Harv or Adam before bookings made.

 • Pilots must be briefed before departing.

-• Minimum rental time is 3 hours a day, if less then 3 hours a day, the rental fee will be charged unless prior arrangements have been made.
+• Minimum rental time is 3 hours a day.
+If less then 3 hours a day, the full rental fee will be charged unless prior arrangements have been made.
 If weather is IFR then charge is automatically waived.

 • Pilots may rent the airplane DRY or WET.